 Follow the money first

-• Balance (solo, max 20 appointments/month): $54/mo
+- Balance (solo, max 20 appointments/month): $54/mo

-• Practice (unlimited appointments, 1 practitioner included): $79/mo
+- Practice (unlimited appointments, 1 practitioner included): $79/mo

-• Thrive (advanced scheduling, waitlists, memberships): $99/mo
+- Thrive (advanced scheduling, waitlists, memberships): $99/mo

-A physio I spoke with in Edmonton hadn't done the math until her accountant flagged it during year-end bookkeeping.
+A physio in Edmonton hadn't done the math until her accountant flagged it during year-end bookkeeping.
 She was paying $79 to Jane plus three smaller subscriptions for features that weren't bundled.
 The total was higher than she expected — not dramatically, but enough to make her check what else was out there.

 This is where the abstract debate gets real.
 Not in feature comparison charts.
 In the space between your last patient leaving and you locking up for the night.

 Rania runs a solo pelvic floor physiotherapy practice in Ottawa.
 Four days a week, eight patients a day.
 She finishes her last session at 6:40pm.
-The notes from the session are still in her head but the EMR is three clicks away from the right template.
-She types the subjective section from memory, copies the objective findings from a sticky note, and realizes she forgot to document the home exercise progression from the 4pm patient.
+The notes from that session are still in her head but the EMR is three clicks away from the right template.
+She types the subjective section from memory, copies objective findings from a sticky note, and realizes she forgot to document the home exercise progression from the 4pm patient.
 By the time she's done, it's 7:15 and the parking lot is dark.
 Her daughter's soccer game started at 7.

 The documentation gap in practice